PredictiveIntelligenceLab/USNCCM15-Short-Course-Recent-Advances-in-Physics-Informed-Deep-Learning/README.md

 - [Jupyter notebook](http://jupyter.org/).
 You will need this in order to follow some of the in-class tutorials.
 - [Git](https://git-scm.com/downloads).
 You will need this in order to download and stay in sync with the latest code we will develop in class.

+# A primer on Tensorflow

+To best follow the hands-on tutorials, attendeed are expected to be familiar with basic concepts in Tensorflow programming (e.g., computational graphs, placeholders, automatic differentiation).
+New users are encouraged to study the tutorials presented [here](https://github.com/aymericdamien/TensorFlow-Examples).